 Current Opinion in Hematology was launched in 1994.
 It is part of a successful series of review journals whose unique format is designed to provide a systematic and critical assessment of the literature as presented in the many primary journals.
 The field of hematology is divided into nine sections that are reviewed once a year.
 Each section is assigned a Section Editor, a leading authority in the area, who identifies the most important topics at that time.
 Here we are pleased to introduce the Section Editors for this issue.

 Hal E. Broxmeyer

-Dr Broxmeyer is a Past President of the American Society of Hematology (ASH; 2010), past President of the International Society for Experimental Hematology (ISEH, 1990, 1991), past Chairman, and member of the Board of Scientific Councilors and National Space Biomedical Research Institute (NSBRI/NASA, 1998–2006), and Chairman Emeritus of the Board of Directors of the National Disease Research Interchange, Philadelphia, USA.
+Dr Broxmeyer is a former President of the American Society of Hematology (ASH; 2010), former President of the International Society for Experimental Hematology (ISEH, 1990, 1991), former Chairman, and member, Board of Scientific Councilors, National Space Biomedical Research Institute (NSBRI/NASA, 1998–2006), and Chairman Emeritus, Board of Directors, National Disease Research Interchange, Philadelphia, PA.

 He completed a residency in internal medicine and a fellowship in hematology/oncology, as well as a postdoctoral fellowship at the Mount Sinai School of Medicine in New York City, USA.

 Dr Melnick's research interests include the biology and molecular targeting of B-cell lymphomas, targeting transcriptional and epigenetic repressors for cancer therapy, and identifying the epigenetic basis of hematologic malignancies.
 He and his research associates have also developed novel therapies to correct aberrant transcriptional regulation and signaling in these tumors.
 Dr Melnick has been Scientific Chair of the American Society of Hematology (ASH) annual meeting and has organized several meetings in the areas of epigenetics and hematologic malignancies.